Integration.

 Here, the psychedelics are incorporated or ‘integrated’ or united directly into and with the therapy or session.

-Here’s where the confusing part comes in.
+Here’s where the confusion comes in.
 The same title/terms are being used for two different offerings.
-Of course, there is definitely overlap, but they are separate offerings, and often done by separate providers.
+Of course, there is definitely overlap, but they are separate offerings and are often done by separate providers.
 Note the terms in Bold.

 In clear terms, there are no psychedelics utilized within the session, and the experiences have typically occurred with a different provider or container of experience.